Big-Diff/big-diff.github.io/README.md

   <img src="static/images/fig1.png" width="90%">
 </p>

-BigDiff represents each VRP instance as a **slot-customer bipartite graph**.
+BIGDiff represents each VRP instance as a **slot-customer bipartite graph**.
 A slot corresponds to a candidate route that starts and ends at the depot, while each customer is assigned to one slot.
 The diffusion model predicts the posterior assignment heatmap:

 $$